Gay Black Cats M.C. banner for Grayson Perry / Serpentine Gallery

 Anamorphic cup for Damien Hirst /Tate

-Can you explain a bit about the designs you have created (He They She) & (Rights to marry)
+Can you explain a bit about the design you have created: Rights To Love

 I want to draw attention to each of the articles of the Human Rights Act in a very simple way so that people think about them all the time.